Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 "Create commit with descriptive message"

-Claude will execute each step, preserving the flow and ensuring minimal consistency throughout the process.
+Claude will execute each step, preserving flow and ensuring minimal consistency throughout the process.

-Claude Code includes three ways to control navigation and correct course, without losing context.
+Claude Code includes three ways to control navigation and course correction, without losing context.
 This temporal navigation is especially valuable in long sessions where you want to adjust instructions without starting from scratch.

 1. Escape ESC (once):

-• Stops the current operation maintaining the conversation.
+• Stops the current operation while keeping the conversation.

 • Interrupts long executions without losing the thread.

-• Useful when Claude goes off on tangents (drifting, hallucination, etc).
+• Useful when Claude goes off on a tangent (drifting, hallucination, etc).

 2. Double Escape 2x ESC (fast):

-• Activates edit mode for the previous message.
+• Activates edit mode of the previous message.

 • Editable field appears with your last prompt.